 Trying to find Minecraft's new Mangrove Trees?
 Mojang has really decided to branch out this time—bringing this new tree type that's just a bit different from all the tree types we've seen so far.
 In real life, mangrove trees dominate their environments with huge visible root systems that give them a slightly spooky look.
-They'll be just the same in Minecraft, growing large roots and taking over the waterways of their new swampy biome.
+They're just the same in Minecraft, growing large roots and taking over the waterways of their new swampy biome.

 Where can you find Mangrove Trees?

-You won't be surprised to hear that Minecraft's mangrove trees will be found in the new Mangrove Swamp biome.
+You won't be surprised to hear that Minecraft's mangrove trees can be found in the new Mangrove Swamp biome.
 During the Minecraft Live 2021 reveal, Mojang showed off the new biome full of huge mangroves.
 It's very pretty and just a little unsettling too, honestly.
 In the new swamp biome, mangrove trees tower over you, growing out of land and water both, with roots so large and winding that you can actually walk and swim beneath them.

 Real world mangrove swamps occur around the planet near tropical coasts in over one hundred countries.
 Mojang is definitely digging into that family tree, calling mangroves "super trees" for their role in mitigating climate change through carbon dioxide capturing and providing habitats to nearby wildlife.
-Since Minecraft is also creating a renewable source of clay in the Wild Update, it's possible the mangroves also have a more interesting environmental role in 1.19 than Mojang has let on so far.

 How do you plant a Mangrove Tree?